Spay/Neuter

 Schedule an Appointment

-We open new appointments for the following month on the first Monday of each month at 9AM.
-We are very limited in the number of surgeries appointments we can offer at this time.
+New appointments open for the following month on the first Monday of each month at 9AM.
+Starting in January, our spay/neuter schedule will open daily at 9am for booking.
 Due to high demand, appointments fill up quickly the day they become available.
-We recommend setting an alarm to remind yourself to schedule.

 Public Vet for Cats

 While we are in move transition, we are partnering with Public Vet to offer more cat spay/neuter surgeries.
-Public Vet will be hosting a Cat Clinic at our facility on November 17th!
 Appointments are available for owned/indoor cats only.
 You can learn more and sign up for an appointment online below!

 Request a Community Cat Appointment